BOILER INSPECTION FOR NAVAJO REGIONAL

 Description

-The Department of the Interior, specifically the Bureau of Indian Affairs, is soliciting proposals for boiler inspection services for the Navajo Regional, which includes annual external inspections of boilers and pressure vessels across sixty-six schools managed by the Bureau of Indian Education.
-The contract is set aside for Indian Small Business Economic Enterprises (ISBEE) and requires the contractor to provide all necessary labor, materials, and supervision while adhering to federal acquisition regulations.
-This procurement is crucial for ensuring the safety and compliance of heating systems in educational facilities, with a performance period commencing on March 1, 2025, and extending through several option years until February 28, 2030.
-Interested parties should contact Charmaine Williams-James at Charmaine.Williams-James@bie.edu or call 505-803-4266 for further details.
+The Department of the Interior, specifically the Bureau of Indian Affairs, is soliciting proposals for boiler inspection services for the Navajo Regional area, with a focus on supporting small businesses through a total small business set-aside.
+The contract entails conducting annual external inspections of boilers and pressure vessels across sixty-six schools managed by the Bureau of Indian Education, requiring the contractor to provide all necessary labor, materials, and supervision while adhering to federal acquisition regulations.
+This procurement is significant for ensuring the safety and compliance of heating systems in educational facilities, with the contract expected to commence on March 1, 2025, and extend through several option years until February 28, 2030.
+Interested parties must submit their quotes by April 25, 2025, at 5:00 p.m.
+MDT, and can direct inquiries to Charmaine Williams-James at Charmaine.Williams-James@bie.edu or by phone at 505-803-4266.

 Point(s) of Contact